SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 are on the right?
 The result was that crop yields in rice and potatoes went up by 50% with the insertion of FTO.
-In rice, grain size remained constant as did overall plant size; they just produced a _lot more grains of rice._  In the potatoes above, the overall number of potatoes is about the same, but the overall weight of potatoes skyrocketed.
-In both potatoes and rice, nutritional quality (starge, protein, total carbohydrate, vitamin C content) remained about the same.
+In rice, grain size remained constant as did overall plant size; they just produced a _lot more grains of rice._  In the potatoes above, the overall number of potatoes is about the same, but the _overall weight of potatoes skyrocketed._  In both potatoes and rice, nutritional quality (starch, protein, total carbohydrate, vitamin C content) remained about the same.

-Basically FTO made deeper and more extensive roots, and boosted photosynthetic efficiency up "by a startling 36%", in Lowe's words.
-Transpiration from leaves (basically plant breathing) was up 78%, but drought tolerance was also improved.
+Basically FTO made deeper and more extensive roots, and boosted photosynthetic efficiency "by a startling 36%", in Lowe's words.
+Transpiration from leaves (basically plant breathing) was up 78%, and drought tolerance was also improved.
 These are _exactly the traits we want to see in a world of hostile climate change._

 Of course there will be hysterical, superstitious resistance to what will probably be